 General practice is under increasing strain, causing greater pressure on the whole practice team.
-Sam McCaffrey explores the greatest causes of stress amongst practice managers, and offers tips on how to increase resilience and avoid burnout.
+Medical Protection explores the greatest causes of stress amongst practice managers, and offers tips on how to increase resilience and avoid burnout.

 Practice managers are essential to the safe and effective running of a GP surgery.
 They contribute in a hundred untold ways, taking care of all the behind-the-scenes details, big and small, that keep the doors open, lights on, equipment stocked, doctors paid, and patients flowing.